RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ###Download/Installation:

-- Download Eclipse Luna from the website: http://www.eclipse.org/downloads/
+- Download Eclipse Luna from the website: http://www.eclipse.org/downloads/ (Eclipse Luna SR1a 4.4.1 at time of writing this tutorial)
-- The first link will be the most recent, most common version
-- Be sure to download the right version for your operating system (Mac, Linux, Windows; 32-bit or 64-bit)
+- Be sure to download the right type (Eclipse IDE for Java Developers) and right version for your operating system (Mac, Linux, Windows; 32-bit or 64-bit)
 - To determine whether your system is 32 bit or 64 bit refer to the following instructions/site for Mac and Linux (http://www.howtogeek.com/198615/how-to-check-if-your-linux-system-is-32-bit-or-64-bit/) and the following for Windows (http://support.microsoft.com/kb/827218?wa=wsignin1.0)
 - Unzip the downloaded file and open and run the installation program/executable
 - For Mac OSes, move the unzipped eclipse directory into the Applications directory and then run the Eclipse executable in that directory to run Eclipse

 ###Initial Setup:

 - Whenever you run Eclipse, you will be asked to select a workspace.
-This workspace is the directory on your computer where all of the projects you create and programs/code you write will be stored.
 Check the option to "Use this as the default and do not ask again" to only have to select your workspace on the first run.
 - Feel free to explore around with the intro options or select "Workbench" in the top right corner to go to the usual Eclipse interface where you'd write, test, and run your Java programs.

 ####Some Potential Setup Issues: